- HOME >

 Why is Pu-erh Tea Compressed?

-Why is Pu-erh teas compressed?
-A common answer to that question would be to minimise the volume and for effortless transportation of tea.
-However, there is another reason that is not widely known.
+Why are Pu-erh teas compressed?
+A common answer to this question would be to minimize volume and make transportation easier.
+However, there is another lesser-known reason.

 No oxygen is an ideal environment for maturing Pu-erh tea